IBM/predict-wildfire-intensity/README.md

 * For this pattern you will need to download [current wildfire data](https://firms.modaps.eosdis.nasa.gov/active_fire/#firms-txt) in CSV format.
 Please choose `7d` for 7 days worth of information.
 * You may additionally download [archived data](https://firms.modaps.eosdis.nasa.gov/download/) which will take time due to the request process.
+* You will need a [Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

 # Steps